Are Black Australorp Roosters Aggressive?

 At times, we have been able to raise multiple roosters in a single pen with no hens without much difficulty.
 They “talk” a lot and strut around a lot, but they reach a sort of a truce.

-At other times we’ve had to separate Black Australorp males that were raised together.
+At other times we’ve had to separate Black Australorp males.
 This usually happens as the cockerels reach about 6 to 10 months and are trying to prove themselves and establish a pecking order.
 Usually removing the one or two roosters at the bottom of the pecking order helps to resolve this.

 Interestingly, occasionally, there will be an older rooster that discourages younger males from fighting.
-If he and several other males are out free-ranging and he happens to see two younger roosters engaging in a fight, he will break it up.
+If he spots two younger males fighting, he will break it up.
+This is excellent when you have a rooster like this.
+Then you can potentially keep him in a “bachelor” coop to maintain “law and order.”

-If several Black Australorp roosters were raised separately, in different pens, combining them into one pen (or even letting them free range at the same time) can be problematic because they will tend to fight.
+If several Black Australorp roosters were raised separately from each other, in different pens, combining them into one pen (or even letting them free range at the same time) can be problematic because they will tend to fight.
 So we avoid that.

 The roosters don’t seem overly aggressive toward the hens, but many of the hens do tend to lose a lot of feathers on their back, which they later regrow when molting.
-I think the large size and weight of the roosters contribute to this.
+I think the large size and weight of the Heritage strain of Australorps that we’re raising contributes to this.

 After a few minutes of carrying around a rooster, release him by putting him down gently.
 After a few days of this, he’ll become more and more used to being handled and interacting with people, and he won’t be so standoffish.

 Yes.
 A LOT.
+They’re pretty noisy.
 If I turn on a light in the house during the night, they will crow during the night.
 They’ll also crow in the morning and throughout the day.

 We have about 40 chickens, and to keep breeders separate, we have them in a number of separate coops, mostly portable hoop-style coops.
 During the day, a rooster will crow from one coop.
 Then another from some distance away will crow to answer him.
 And another will crow, and this will pass through all of the coops, then they’ll often start over.
 They don’t crow constantly, but they do crow often.